grouville/dagger-serverless/tutorial/README.md

 repository       dagger.#Artifact   true         Source code folder or repository
 ```

-If you see `true`, its perfect !
+If you see `true`, it's perfect!

-Now we can `up` the environment to be sure that binary is successfully build.
+Now we can `up` the environment to be sure that binary is successfully built.

 ```bash
 dagger up